Shopping in Vienna

 What to Buy in Vienna

-Consider picking up some of our favorite souvenirs and only-in-Vienna items (in addition to the Swarovski crystal, porcelain treasures and Sacher tortes we know you already have your eye on):
+Consider picking up some of favorite souvenirs and only-in-Vienna items (in addition to the Swarovski crystal, porcelain treasures and Sacher tortes you already have your eye on):

 Artisanal chocolates: Check out Bonbons Anzinger for truffles, confectioneries and handmade chocolates.
 Be sure to pick up a lot of individual Mozart Kueglens, a chocolate sweet famously made for Mozart and a fantastic surprise to bring home for grandkids or nieces and nephews.